-In case of external communication the interaction sub-layer of OSEKtime FTCom takes care of the representational issues of signals like byte ordering and alignment.
-On the sender's side, this layer converts signals from the byte order of the sending ECU into the network byte order.
-On the receiver's side a conversion from the network byte order into the byte order of the receiving ECU takes place.
-Furthermore, the interaction layer packs multiple signals into a single communication frame in order to reduce communication bandwidth consumption.
-Additionally, in case of external communication, the fault tolerance sub-layer of OSEKtime FTCom manages all fault tolerance issues, namely signal replication and signal reduction.
+In case of external communication, the fault tolerance sub-layer of OSEKtime FTCom manages all fault tolerance issues, namely signal replication and signal reduction.
 On the sender's side, this layer replicates a single application signal and thus produces multiple signal instances.
-These signal instances are handed over to the interaction sublayer for byte order conversion and packing.
-Afterwards, the signal instances are transmitted via redundant communication paths.
+These signal instances are handed over to the interaction sub-layer for byte order conversion and packing.
+Afterwards, the packed signal instances are transmitted via redundant communication paths.
 Considering redundant transmission paths temporal redundancy (multiple transmissions on a single communication channel) and spatial redundancy (transmission on multiple communication channels) can be distinguished.

-On the receiver's side, multiple signal instances are collected from the interaction sublayer and reduced to obtain a single application signal which is handed on to the application layer.
+On the receiver's side, multiple signal instances are collected from the interaction sub-layer and reduced to obtain a single application signal which is handed on to the application layer.